Danny Brown: 2014–2016: Atrocity Exhibition

 In 2015, Brown became the lead artist on the theme song for the ABC comedy series Fresh Off the Boat.
-On June 10, 2016, he revealed on Instagram that he was "putting the final touches" on his fourth album.
+On June 10, 2016, he revealed on Instagram that he was "putting the final touches" on his third album.
 On June 14, he announced his signing to Warp Records and released "When It Rain", the first official single from his upcoming album.
 On July 17, he stated his new album would be titled Atrocity Exhibition, taking inspiration from the Joy Division song.
 In August 2016, Brown appeared on The Eric Andre Show, alongside ASAP Rocky, Nocando, Open Mike Eagle, and Go Dreamer, in a segment titled "Rapper Warrior Ninja".
 His album Atrocity Exhibition was shortlisted by IMPALA (The Independent Music Companies Association) for the Album of the Year Award 2016, which rewards on a yearly basis the best album released on an independent European label.

-2018–2022: uknowhatimsayin¿
+2018–2022: UKnoWhatImSayin?

-In August 2018, Brown streamed via Twitch a collection of songs unofficially titled the Twitch EP.

-In late April 2019, it was announced that Brown's fifth studio album titled uknowhatimsayin¿ would be released later that year, featuring production from Q-Tip, JPEGMafia, and Paul White.
-In June 2019, Viceland announced that Brown would star in a talk show titled "Danny's House" produced by Derrick Beckles.
+In late April 2019, it was announced that Brown's fourth studio album, UKnoWhatImSayin?, would be released later that year, featuring production from Q-Tip, JPEGMafia, and Paul White.
+In June 2019, Viceland announced that Brown would star in a talk show titled Danny's House produced by Derrick Beckles.
 The show's first season began on August 14, 2019.
 Since August 12, 2019, he plays the character Griffin in Nathan Barnatt's web series Dad Feels and was featured in the song "Dad Feels Good".
 In December 2019, he appeared as himself in a Grand Theft Auto Online expansion as a radio host with Skepta.
 Brown also lent his voice to Yung Ancestor, another fictional character in the game.
 In 2020, Brown was once again featured on The Eric Andre Show, appearing with Talib Kweli as "Guest Judges" for the show's recurring segment "Rapper Warrior Ninja", after having been a contestant his previous appearance.
-In March 2021, he featured on the band Brockhampton's first single from their album Roadrunner: New Light, New Machine called "Buzzcut".

-In 2022, Brown began hosting the weekly podcast The Danny Brown Show with YMH Studios.

-Brown's sixth studio album, Quaranta, is set for release in 2023.
+2022–present: Scaring the Hoes, Quaranta, and Stardust

+On January 15, 2023, rapper JPEGMafia hinted on his social media that he was working with Brown on a collaborative project.
+On February 28, 2023, on The Danny Brown Show, both Brown and JPEGMafia announced that their collaborative project is named Scaring the Hoes Vol. 1, and played a sneak peek of the first single on the project.
+On March 13, 2023, the first single of the project called "Lean Beef Patty" was released to streaming services, and the album was released on March 24, 2023, under the title Scaring the Hoes.

+On October 17, 2023, it was announced that Brown would release his fifth studio album, titled Quaranta, on November 17.
+The first single, titled "Tantor", was released the same day.
+The second single, "Jenn's Terrific Vacation", was released on November 14.

+On September 23, 2025, Brown released the single "Starburst", the lead single from his album Stardust, which released November 7.
+It features contributions from Quadeca, underscores, JOHNNASCUS, Frost Children, ISSBROKIE, femtanyl, Nnamdï, ta Ukrainka, Zheani, Cynthoni, and Jane Remover.